 This leads to the central insight of this piece, that:

 Stability is not the most meaningful metric.
-What matters is transition stability, a system’s ability to move from one equilibrium to another without fracture, paralysis, or uncontrolled cascade effects.
-Some systems suppress pressure, some cushion it, and some simply absorb the blow and rebuild afterwards.
+What matters is transition stability, a system’s ability to move from one equilibrium to another without fracturing into shards, becoming paralyzed, or suffering uncontrolled cascade effects.
+Some systems suppress pressure, while others cushion its inevitability; and some simply absorb the blow from the shock to immediately rebuild afterwards.

 In the end, the decisive variable is architectural, such that system design determines how pressure is absorbed and whether the system breaks.